Maldivian language: Dialects

 According to Sonja Fritz, "the dialects of Maldivian represent different diachronial stages in the development of the language.
 Especially in the field of morphology, the amount of archaic features steadily increase from the north to the south.
 Within the three southernmost atolls (of the Maldives), the dialect of the Addu islands which form the southern tip of the whole archipelago is characterized by the highest degree of archaicity".

 However, the Huvadhu Atoll dialect is characterized by the highest degree of archaicity.
 From Huvadhu Atoll the archaic features decrease toward the south and north.

 Fritz also adds that "the different classes of verb conjugation and nominal inflection are best preserved there, morphological simplifications and, as a consequence increasing from atoll to atoll towards north (in the Maldives)".

-Spoken and literary varieties

-Maldivian presents another aspect with which English speakers are not too familiar: diglossia, the distinction between what is spoken and what is written.
-Every language that has a written form has this distinction to a greater or lesser degree, but many Asian languages, including Maldivian exhibit major differences between the two varieties of language.
-Malé dialect and Maliku dialect are the only dialects commonly used in writing.

-Spoken Maldivian, for instance, has twenty-seven consonants.
-In contrast, written or literary Maldivian includes some Arabic sounds as well.
-Though these sounds are also used in speaking, their phonetics are not strictly observed.
-This results in pronunciation as close as possible to spoken Maldivian.